CtrlK

 Specificity

-Names the domain (fiat-to-crypto on-ramp) and mentions actions (buy and sell crypto), but lacks specific concrete actions like 'initiate purchases', 'check transaction status', or 'configure payment methods'.
+Names the domain (fiat-to-crypto on-ramp) and some actions (buy and sell crypto), with additional details about payment methods and country coverage, but doesn't list multiple concrete technical actions like integration steps, SDK usage, or API calls.

 2 / 3